syncfusion-content/javascript-docs/js/TreeGrid/Appearance-and-Styling.md

 ## Customize rows and cells

-In TreeGrid, while rendering rows [`rowDataBound`](https://help.syncfusion.com/api/js/ejtreegrid#events:rowdatabound) event will be trigger for each and every rows.
-Similarly [`queryCellInfo`](https://help.syncfusion.com/api/js/ejtreegrid#events:querycellinfo) event will be trigger for each and every cells.
-Using this event we can customize the tree grid rows and cells.
+In TreeGrid, while rendering rows [`rowDataBound`](https://help.syncfusion.com/api/js/ejtreegrid#events:rowdatabound) event will be triggered for rows.
+Similarly [`queryCellInfo`](https://help.syncfusion.com/api/js/ejtreegrid#events:querycellinfo) event will be triggered for every cells.
+Using these events we can customize the tree grid rows and cells at initial load.

 The below code example shows how to customize the rows and cells in tree grid.